 Can I still book a holiday with you?

 Yes of course you can.
-While we appreciate there is uncertainty surrounding travel and international flights for the immediate future, there are no restrictions beyond the next few months.
+While we appreciate there is uncertainty surrounding travel and international flights particulary with flights and insurance.
 So, if you wish to travel later this year or book for 2021 we can help you with your planning whether you wish to join a group tour, private–guided, self–drive etc tour.
 Just check out the search page by country and holiday type – remember many of the tours offered are tailor made and can be adapted to suit you.
 Remember as it has done so many times before, the industry will return to normal so why not consider spending some of your down time now planning your next holiday.

-If that isn’t enough – we are happy to announce a 5% discount on accommodated self–drive and private–guided tours for any new direct clients bookings made between now and 31 May 2020 – prices will be subject to the dates of travel and accommodation availability so contact us if you would like to take us up on this great offer
+If that isn’t enough – we are happy to announce a 5% discount on accommodated self–drive, scheduled small group safaris and private–guided tours for any new direct clients bookings made between now and 31 December 2020 for Namibia – prices will be subject to the dates of travel and accommodation availability so contact us if you would like to take us up on this great offer

 We are continuing to assess each of our bookings – prioritised by date of departure – to ensure that we are using the most up–to–date and relevant Foreign & Commonwealth Office (FCO) advice, airline rulings and industry guidance.
 If your holiday is not currently disrupted, you will still receive a request from us to pay your final balance.
 If your holiday becomes disrupted, subsequent to paying your Final Balance, we will contact you and discuss the contingencies and alternative options available to you.